 Randomised clinical trials is an experimental design that involves primary data collection.
 There are numerous textbooks and publications on methodological and operational aspects of clinical trials and they are not covered here.
 An essential guideline on clinical trials is the European Medicines Agency (EMA) Guideline for good clinical practice E6(R2), which specifies obligations for the conduct of clinical trials to ensure that the data generated in the trial are valid.
 From a legal perspective, the Volume 10 of the Rules Governing Medicinal Products in the European Union contains all guidance and legislation relevant for conduct of clinical trials.
 A number of documents are under revision.

-The way clinical trials are conducted in the European Union (EU) will undergo a major change when the Clinical Trial Regulation (Regulation (EU) No 536/2014) will come into application and will replace the existing directive.
+The way clinical trials are conducted in the European Union (EU) will undergo a major change when the Clinical Trial Regulation (Regulation (EU) No 536/2014) will fully come into effect and will replace the existing Directive 2001/20/EC.

 Hybrid data collection as used in pragmatic trials, large simple trials and randomised database studies are described in Chapter 5.6.